-The development provides a garbage truck loading bay, accessed via Hope Street, which also provides a vehicle turning system which allows the truck to enter and exit in a forward direction.
+The development provides a garbage truck loading bay, accessed via Hope Street which is at ground level, which also provides a vehicle turning system.
+The turning mechanism allows the truck to enter and exit in a forward direction.

 Key Elements of Proposal